-

 b) Termination

 It is difficult to see how AI could assist employers with a decision that would result in a lawful termination.
 As above, any termination must be for justifiable reasons, and can only take place following a fair and reasonable process.
 If AI is being used to assist with selection decisions in a redundancy situation, the criteria for selection needs to be transparent and non-discriminatory.
 In the case of a redundancy, selection must be carried out in a way that is procedurally fair and substantively justified.
 Risks of using AI to make or assist with termination decisions may arise if an employer is not able to justify how the software came to its decision on who to terminate.
-Use of AI may also restrict or remove an employee’s ability to comment on the information as to why their role is proposed for disestablishment, which is likely to render the employer’s decision unjustified.
+Use of AI may also restrict or remove an employee’s ability to comment on the information as to why their role is proposed for disestablishment (if the information simply does not exist), which is likely to render the employer’s decision unjustified.
 If AI technology assists a human decision, the decision-maker needs to be able to substantiate and justify its decision, in line with its duty of good faith as employer.

 -